This article explains :Recover Archive content using the Versionlist and Archivelist displays.

 Archivelist File Hashes

 The Versionlist Hash value reflects Plaintext computation using MD5 or SHA1 as configured for the managing Account.
 Note that both Plaintext and Ciphertext hashes can be found in associated :Assess File Report entries.

 Controls are nearly the same as those described in the article, Managing Host Data, except as noted in the next section.
-This holds true for column-based sorting, and as you may notice, Lists are first displayed with most recent items at the top, descending by UTC date/ time associated with the item's last secured write/ close operation.
+This holds true for column-based sorting, and as you may notice, Lists are first displayed with most recent items at the top, descending by the Date/Time (UTC) associated with the item's last secured write/ close operation.

 As expected, you can Filter/ Clear using the controls described for the Hostlist (don't forget the Filter retains its' entry when navigating to other List displays), and you can also choose an item then Open Folder to open File Explorer in the target's native folder.
 If for some reason the native location has been removed, File Explorer will display the Default Folder.